Skip to content

 BEGINNING MY CHRONIC PAIN JOURNEY

 When I began my chronic pain journey more than three years ago, my world was filled with “big.”
 I had been a professor at a Christian university, teaching a full complement of courses.
-I taught large-group Bible studies and frequently spoke to gatherings of 100+ at women’s retreats.
+I taught large-group Bible studies and frequently spoke at retreats of 100+ women.

-Over time, I sensed the Holy Spirit asking me to consider abilities I still had, including the capacity for quiet, one-on-one conversations.
-Not long afterward I came across the phrase, “the power of small.”
+Over time, I sensed the Holy Spirit asking me to consider my remaining abilities, including the capacity for quiet, one-on-one conversations.
+Not long afterward, I came across the phrase the power of small.
 It went straight to my heart, birthing fresh hope.

 OFFERING WHAT I HAVE

 Although I couldn’t engage with people as I had before, I could share the love of Christ with one person at a time.
-Whether face-to-face or through writing, I could still bring encouragement to others.
+Whether face-to-face or through writing, I could still encourage others.
 Small connections could make a big difference.
 Most of all, my Heavenly Father would count them as precious.

 The trials God allows to unfold in our lives are never meant to diminish our value or purpose.
-He desires to bring forth new treasures of faith and grace, gifts we can share whether seen or unseen.
+He desires to bring forth new treasures of faith and grace, gifts we can share (whether that’s noticed or not).
 The Lord asks us to simply offer what we have, trusting Him to use it for His glory and good plans.

 PRAYER